IP-CAM/PayULatamOpenCart/README.md

 Since I couldn't find any license information in the original source I will open the new code and modifications to a simple provisionary license.

 Do you wish to integrate your scripts with paylatam gateway ?
-Contact payulatam integration programmer https://www.phpfreelanceprogrammer.com/paymentgatewayintegration.html
+Contactpayulatam integration programmer and [Freelance payulatam developer](https://www.phpfreelanceprogrammer.com/paymentgatewayintegration.html)

 License: